 Part 2 of the generator/coroutine tutorial trilogy.
 In Python 2.5, the yield statement was enhanced so that it could receive values sent to it.
 Functions that utilized this feature were said to be "coroutines" and had new magical powers.
 In this tutorial, I go on a quest to explore coroutines and to find out what good are they?
 This tutorial is now a bit historical, but the topics form the early foundations for Python features to follow such as generator delegation (yield from) and asynchronous I/O support (async/await).

 Part 1 of the generator/coroutine tutorial trilogy.
 This tutorial focuses on using generators as an improved way to describe iteration.
 A major part of the tutorial is about various forms of stream-processing, workflows, and pipelines.
 Ways in which generators interact with threads, network programming, and other systems programming topics are also covered.
-The tutorial was revised slightly and also presented at PyCon UK 2008.
+The tutorial has been recently updated and revised for Python 3.7.

 The Swig project is one of the earliest tools for integrating C/C++ code with Python.
 It continues to have a variety of advanced features that have yet to be replicated in similar tools.
 In some sense, this tutorial is an advanced retrospective of the Swig project and how it actually works under the covers.
 If you've ever encountered Swig and had your head exploded, this tutorial might provide some answers.
 Or maybe it will just raise new questions.